Yandex Cloud

 Hi, I'm inside

-The pod pushed the Docker image with no additional authentication on the Container Registry side.
+The pod pulled the Docker image with no additional authentication required on the Container Registry side.

 Delete the resources you createdDelete the resources you created